 Energetic days on a mountain certainly helps work up an appetite.
 There is no better place than a mountain refuge located high above the towns to help you refuel.
 It’s a magical feeling walking into the warm and cosy atmosphere and being surrounded by perfect wintery landscapes.

 The cuisine is rich, hearty and known for its simplicity with Slavic, Hungarian and Austrian influences too.
 You can indulge in classic Italian regional dishes such as pasta or polenta or fayre from other climes like spaezli and goulash.
 We indulged in a lot of grilled cheese on our break!

 If by dinner time fatigue has taken hold after a day on the pistes, many of the huts offer to transport you to and from your table by snowmobile, snowcat or even a horse-drawn sleigh.
-I mean how cool is that?! (really need to stop with the unintentional punnery).
+Pretty cool, right?

 At every turn, snowplough or corner your eyes can feast on spectacular views of the majestic Dolomites.
 It’s not everyday you can say you’ve skied, snowboarded, sleighed or enjoyed a snowball fight on a UNESCO World Heritage Site.

 Even before you clip on your ski boots you’ll be wowed by the towering jagged peaks in the morning light from your bedroom window.

 Walking around the charming villages with cute colourful chalets and soaring bell towers, you’ll feel like you’re in a fairytale with endless photographic opportunities.

 And you don’t need to be super active to reach some of the most incredible views, numerous cable cars in the region can take you to breathtaking peaks and lookout points.